dannywillems/dannywillems.github.io/index.md

     everyone.
     With this mission in mind, I co-founded <a href="https://leakix.net">LeakIX</a> in 2021 with Gregory Boddin and we aim to be the Internet red team.
-I am also a senior cryptography engineer at <a href="https://o1labs.org">o1Labs</a>, a company catalyzing a new generation of applications powered by zero-knowledge cryptography.
+I am also an independent cryptography engineer and researcher.
+Previously, I was Head of Cryptography and led the Rust Node team at <a href="https://o1labs.org">o1Labs</a>, working on zero-knowledge cryptography for the Mina Protocol.
     <br />
     My current interest in cryptography is incrementally verifiable computation.
 I have also been interested in arithmetization-oriented cryptographic primitives.